LRydin/KramersMoyal/README.md

 Python KM is a python package designed to obtain the Kramers–Moyal coefficients, or conditional moments, from stochastic data of any dimension.
 It employs kernel density estimations, instead of a histogram approach, to ensure better results for low number of points as well as allowing better fitting of the results

 # Changelog
+- Version 0.4 - Added the documentation, first testers, and the Conduct of Fairness
 - Version 0.32 - Adding 2 kernels: `triagular` and `quartic` and extenting the documentation and examples.
-- Version 0.31 - Corrections to the fft triming after convolution
+- Version 0.31 - Corrections to the fft triming after convolution.
-- Version 0.3 - The major breakthrough: Calculates the Kramers–Moyal coefficients for data of any dimension
+- Version 0.3 - The major breakthrough: Calculates the Kramers–Moyal coefficients for data of any dimension.
 - Version 0.2 - Introducing convolutions and `gaussian` and `uniform` kernels.
 Major speed up in the calculations.
-- Version 0.1 - One and two dimensional Kramers–Moyal coefficients with an `epanechnikov` kernel
+- Version 0.1 - One and two dimensional Kramers–Moyal coefficients with an `epanechnikov` kernel.

 # Installation
 For the moment the library is available from TestPyPI, so you can use